-Please describe the project area and provide several The project area is a mixture of commercial and photographs to show the character of the project residential properties.
-Properties are a mixture of area and surrounding properties.
-Is it a residential old and modern. or commercial area?
-Are the nearby properties old or modern?
-Streetscapes and views looking down the ROW to show flanking properties are preferred.
-Please provide a photo key or captions to identify where the photos were taken and what they are showing.
+Please describe the project area and provide several The project area was vacant agricultural land in photographs to show the character of the project 1938 and was developed with single-family area and surrounding properties.
+Is it a residential residential structures beginning in the 1940s and or commercial area?
+Are the nearby properties old was completely developed as a residential or modern?
+Streetscapes and views looking down neighborhood by the 1970s.
+Most of the lots range the ROW to show flanking properties are preferred. between 7,000-9,000 square feet with others along Please provide a photo key or captions to identify South San Joaquin Avenue are 12,000 square feet. where the photos were taken and what they are A few of the residential lots have been converted to small businesses. showing.
 Does the project involve construction or installation No. of any new aboveground components?
 If so, describe the components, identify their location and provide representative images of the components.
-Are there any nearby properties or resources that Yes, there are properties that have been either appear to be or are documented3 to have been constructed more than 45 years ago with similar constructed more than 45 years ago?
-Does there design or method of construction. appear to be a group of properties of similar age, design, or method of construction?
-Or are there There are no designed landscapes in the project any designed landscapes such as a park or area. cemetery?
-Please provide photographs of any properties that may be more than 45 years in age and would have the potential to be affected by the project (such as properties that include meter replacements, service line replacements or buildings within 10 feet of the areas proposed for pipeline main replacement under pavement).
+Are there any nearby properties or resources that Yes. either appear to be or are documented to have been constructed more than 45 years ago?
+Does there Most of the structures were constructed by 1950 appear to be a group of properties of similar age, with the remaining homes constructed circa 1970. design, or method of construction?
+Or are there any designed landscapes such as a park or cemetery?
+Please provide photographs of any properties that may be more than 45 years in age The project area is a residential neighborhood and would have the potential to be affected by the consisting of single family homes built with project (such as properties that include meter similar design, construction, profile, and size. replacements, service line replacements or buildings within 10 feet of the areas proposed for No, there are not any designed landscapes such as pipeline main replacement under pavement). a park or cemetery?
 Multiple properties may be photographed together in a streetscape view and if there are many properties over 45 years in age, representative photos may be provided of a neighborhood rather than individual photos of each property.
 Will project implementation require removal or No. disturbance of any stone or brick sidewalk, roadway, or landscape materials or other potentially old or unique features?
 Please provide a handful of representative photos of the project area to show the character of the roadway and sidewalk materials in the project and staging areas.
 Include a photo key or captions of what the photos are showing and where they were taken.

-3 Local tax and property records or historic maps may indicate dates of construction.
+&lt;sup>3 Local tax and property records or historic maps may indicate dates of construction.

-Is there any other information relevant to the project area or the proposed work as it pertains to Cultural Resources?
+Is there any other information relevant to the No. project area or the proposed work as it pertains to Cultural Resources?